theoriginalcaliforniaburrito/MyLandMonkClient/README.md

 * LandMonk is a property management software that empowers landlords to self-manage their rental homes and apartments.

 ## My Developer Role
-* Added CRUD manipulation of back end database to client side application in React:
+* Added CRUD manipulation of back end database to client side application in React by contributing the following:
 * 1. Added ability to display lists of all tenants.
 * 2. Created a component to delete properties.
 * 3. Added details page to properties with the ability to update data.